Best Make Ahead Stuffing (Crisp Top, Soft Center)

 - Bread options: Any kind of bread will work although I don’t like multigrain as much.
 Challah (my preferred choice), French bread, Italian bread, plain white, etc).
 Shortcut: Buy store bought toasted bread cubes, about 5-6 cups/~200 g)

-- Vegetarian stuffing: Use vegetable broth and either leave out the hot dogs or substitute them with a veggie hot dog.
+- Vegetarian option: Use vegetable broth and omit hot dogs or use a plant-based hot dog.

-- Leftover stuffing will keep in the fridge for a couple of days.
-Reheat in microwave or 325F/163C oven covered.
+- Leftovers will keep in the fridge for 3 days.
+Reheat in microwave or in a 325F/163C oven, covered.

 Using this for my stuffing recipe this year, making ahead and love the ziplock bag idea , love the ideas & herbs used , all A+ from me !!